xurich-xulaco/Fedora-Mint-Cinnamon/README.md

 WIP

-All scripts need a good old "sudo chmod +x" in order to work Then, a "sudo ./script.sh"
+All scripts need a good old "sudo chmod +x" in order to work.

+Then, a "sudo ./script.sh"

-# Missing
+# TODO list
 - [ ] Make a master script to automatize everything
 - [ ] Compare default Fedora cinnamon keybinds with Linux Mint ones
 - [ ] Configure some names on menu